How do you decide which books get reviewed?

 If you see such a book listed and it is something you’re anxious to see and would like to review, email the editor.
 There’s a decent chance that we’ll still be looking for a reviewer, particularly if the book came out recently.

-What does it mean when a book's page says "MAA is not planning a review of this book"?
+What does it mean when a book’s page says “We do not plan to review this book.”?

 It means that we aren’t currently planning to review the book.
 It doesn’t mean that we would turn down a review if one were offered; we’d certainly consider an offer to review such a book, though we may no longer have a copy to send you.
 See also the next question.

-This book had "a review is planned" and now it says "MAA is not planning to review"!
+This book had “There is no review yet.
+Please check back later.” and now it says “We do not plan to review”!

 Alas, if a book sits on our “to be reviewed” pile for too long, we’ll eventually give up.